There are many terms used to describe approaches to health care that are outside the realm of conventional medicine.

 Yes, they are different.
 Complementary medicine is used together with conventional medicine.
 An example of a complementary therapy is using aromatherapy to help lessen a patient's discomfort following surgery.

 Alternative medicine is used in place of conventional medicine.
-An example of an alternative therapy is using a special diet to treat cancer instead of undergoing surgery, radiation, or chemotherapy that has been recommended by a conventional doctor.
+An example of an alternative therapy is using a special diet to treat cancer cells instead of undergoing surgery, radiation, or chemotherapy that has been recommended by a conventional doctor.

 What is Integrative Medicine?